raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 Once you have constructed your project, open Scratch 3 and start coding.

 Your program will depend on what you are trying to achieve.
-To make a simple motor on/off, use one keyboard key to set the correct pin on, and another to turn it off.
+To make a simple motor on/off system, use one keyboard key to set the correct pin on, and another to turn it off.

 ```blocks3
 when [up arrow v] key pressed